 Results of a Five Day Fast

 I’ve done all kinds of fasting over the years and most recently tried a more prolonged fast.
-I’ve now done two fasts of just over five days and will be sharing my experiences with you soon!
+I’ve now done three fasts of just over five days and will be sharing my experiences with you soon!
+Here is a video I made about my personal why for fasting and how going without food for 5 days feels.

 More from my site